 Understanding the truth about our bodies, especially during pregnancy and birth, can make a positive difference in our confidence (you are strong!), and self-esteem (no need to shame yourself for slouching on the couch!).
 Believing in a fragile body can do the opposite, creating fear and mistrust.
 This is the last thing we need in pregnancy, and an important consideration for those exploring Spinning Babies or other musculoskeletal-based fetal positioning techniques.

 I encourage families and birth professionals to consider these points before using Spinning Babies for fetal positioning.
-But, to be clear, I am not against Spinning Babies.
+To be clear, I am not against Spinning Babies.
 If parents enjoy Spinning Babies and find their techniques helpful, then I encourage them to keep doing them.
 But, I am against misrepresenting claims.
-I am against profiting off vulnerable families with unsubstantiated solutions.
+I am against profiting from vulnerable families with unsubstantiated solutions.
 I am an advocate for transparency, accountability, and evidence-based practices.
 I am not claiming Spinning Babies is entirely ineffective, as that would require proof that neither they, nor I, have.
 Their techniques may very well do everything they say they do.
 That would be great news!
 But, the burden of proof is on the person making the claim.
-If the first sentence on their website reads, “Easier birth with fetal positioning” and they tell parents to “Use this site and videos to improve fetal position (breech, transverse, posterior) and birth.
-Reduce the chance of cesarean,” it is not unreasonable to ask them to support these bold statements with evidence.
+If the first sentence on their website reads, “Easier birth with fetal positioning” and they tell parents to “Use this site and videos to improve fetal position & reduce the chance of cesarean,” it is not unreasonable to ask them to support these bold statements with evidence.
 It is, in fact, unreasonable for them to have not done so in the first place.